artillepsy/Drunk-Run/README.md

 This is a Hyper Casual Runner on Android.
 You can choose who you want to become: Busy intelligent person or drunk club dancer.
 You should collect devices and books to increase your intelligence level or drinks to increase your drunkenness.
-If you collect need point amount you unlock the vechicle!
+If you collect need point amount you unlock the vehicle!

 ### Features